South Carolina bar shooting kills at least 4, injures 20

 The victims' identities were not released.

+"You know that things like this could happen, of course, you try to take the best efforts that you can to deter any situation like this from occurring," Turral said.
+"But when something like this happens, I mean in your heart of hearts, at least in mind, you know, I never really expected to ever see anything like this."

+The sheriff's office said it is investigating "persons of interest," but no arrests have been made.

 "This is a tragic and difficult incident for everyone.
 We ask for your patience as we continue to investigate this incident.
-Our thoughts are with all of the victims and their loved ones," the statement said.
+Our thoughts are with all of the victims and their loved ones," the sheriff's office said.

 "COMPLETELY HEARTBROKEN to learn about the devastating shooting in Beaufort County," U.S. Rep. Nancy Mace posted on X. "Our prayers are with the victims, their families, and everyone impacted by this horrific act of violence."